 3. Concentrate on one museum at a time

-London is famous for its fantastic free museums.
-There are loads of them and so it’s tempting to try and fit in as many as you can.
+The city is famous for its fantastic free museums and.
+There are loads of free museums in London for kids and so it’s tempting to try and fit in as many as you can.
 On a day trip to London this is a bad idea.
 If you’re going to one of the bigger museums such as the Natural History Museum, then expect that to take up your entire day.
 They are huge!
 Alternatively seek out a smaller museum and take your time.
 On our day trip we went to the museum at the Royal Institute, rented the audio guides and took in all we could without worrying about the time.

 learning about elements in the Royal Institute museum